- Home

 3. Stay active

-It probably won’t surprise you to learn that staying active can have a powerful effect on longevity – but you may be surprised at the type of exercise that’s best at preserving your body.
+It probably won’t surprise you to learn that staying active is important for longevity – but you may be surprised at the type of exercise that’s best at preserving your body.
 One of the traits shared by blue zone residents is that they move naturally every day.

 Rather than pumping iron, running marathons, or working out excessively, the world’s longest-lived people live in environments where they move constantly without even thinking about it.
 They walk to the shops rather than drive, they tend to their gardens, and they do manual work in their house.